-WebVisions Chicago is held from September 25-26 at the Siskel Film Center.
+WebVisions Chicago was held from September 25-26, 2014 at the Siskel Film Center.

 Registration opens at 8:00am in the lobby of the Siskel Film Center.